 Quotes from the client are paramount.
 Words that come directly from the source are vital to proving your company can achieve results and make customers feel cared for.
 The more quotes you have, the better you can showcase your customer's achievements.

 Quotes of high-quality give prospects significant confidence in choosing your services — almost as much as referrals.
-The quotes should never be modified unless using proper quotation rules.

-If and when possible, getting video testimonials from your client can make your story go above-and-beyond.
+If and when possible, getting video testimonials from your client can make your story go above and beyond.
 If the video content editing is just right, you can move your readers in a heartfelt way.
 That might sound odd, so take a look at the video below.
 It could very well be the beacon of your success story and the element that sets it apart, like this example from HubSpot, below:

 Testimonials of this kind of caliber make your success story real.
 Additionally, consider placing quotes in various and relevant areas of your success story — you can have a quote for each one of the aspects that make up a standard, outlined case study.